ben-blakemore/ben/README.md

 ## Hey, I'm Ben

 - 🚆 I'm an Embedded Software Engineer at MBDA
 - 🤔 In my spare time I enjoy learning about lower level software.
-The boundary between hardware and software is where my interest lies
+The boundary between hardware and software is where my interest lies.
+- 🎓 I am currently studying for a part-time masters in Computer Science
 - 🧑🏻‍🍳 I also like to cook so feel free to check that out [here](https://www.instagram.com/bytes_by_ben/)

 <p align="center">